Compare Travel Insurance

 - Dates correct — covers your entire trip plus buffer

-- Territory covered — all countries you're visiting
+- Territory covered — all countries you are visiting

-- Deductible acceptable — amount you pay before coverage kicks in
+- Deductible acceptable — amount you pay before coverage starts

-- Exclusions reviewed — know what's NOT covered
+- Exclusions reviewed — know what is NOT covered

 - Pre-existing conditions — covered if you have health issues